arvcode/TensorRT_classifier_efficientNet/jetson_nano_setup_instructions.md

     pip install opencv-contrib-python  This will allow cv.imshow to popup the image window.

     pip install efficientnet_pytorch

+    python3 -m pip install Pillow  or pip install Pillow

+    If any packages are missed, please install via apt or pop.

 #### For faster deployment, I choose to use the SD card option.